dustinwicker/dustinwicker.github.io/_teaching/20120-06-22-web_scraping.md

 This tutorial details how to pull 2020 Mustang information from Ford's site using a popular open-source web-based automation tool called [Selenium](https://selenium-python.readthedocs.io/).

-Run the code as you're following along and also give link to Google Colab file on Github.
+Run the code as you are following along.
+The full script can be viewed in its entirety at this [link](https://github.com/dustinwicker/Thinkful/blob/master/car_scrape.py).

 The first step will be importing necessary libraries and packages and setting display options to make our output easier to read.
 ```python